rehhouari/rapide/README.md

 ## Checklist

-When you use this template, try follow the checklist to update your info properly
+When you use this template, try to follow this checklist to update your info properly

 -   [ ] Rename `name` field in `package.json`
 -   [ ] Change the author name in `LICENSE`
 -   [ ] Change the title in `index.html`
 -   [ ] Change the icons in `public/images/icons`
 -   [ ] Remove the `.github` folder which contains the funding info
--   [ ] Clean up the READMEs and remove routes
+-   [ ] Clean up the READMEs and remove routes & handlers

 And, enjoy :)